satyam93sinha/conceptual-mind-maps/system_design_mind_maps/basics_freecodecamp.md

 ## 4. Caching and CDNs
 - **Caching**
   - Stores frequently used data for fast access (reduces latency).
-  - Data retrieval from cache is faster than from the disk/database.
-  - Backend's computationally intensive and time consuming work could be reduced through caching.
-  - Cache data should be in sync with the Database
-  - Reduce and Handle Cache misses
-  - Data Eviction like LRU, LFU, LIFO, FIFO
+  - Reduces Database overload
+  - Reduces Network calls to Database
+  - Fast access compared to Disk/Database
+  - Use cache miss and eviction strategies according to use-case

 - **Content Delivery Networks (CDNs)**
   - Distribute content across global servers to reduce load and latency.
+  - Acts as mini-servers to quickly serve requests from a closer geographical location.

 ---

 ## 5. Proxies
 - **Forward Proxy**
   - Acts on behalf of a client (e.g., VPNs).
+  - Hides client's IP, geographical location.

 - **Reverse Proxy**
   - Works on behalf of a server, often handling **load balancing** and **security**.
-  - Hides backend servers from public access, can have private IPs and no encryption etc for optimisation and free flow.
+  - Hides backend servers from public access, (internal servers) can have private IPs and no encryption etc for optimisation and free flow.

 ---